chris-stanton/BOILERPLATE-angular-csvDownload/README.md

-# Express-csv Download Template
+# Express CSV Download Boilerplate

 ---

 ## Description
-#####  Very basic AngularJS app with a working object to csv download.
-This app does not require a server but requires a Localhost port.
-When the download button is clicked, the browser downloads a hardcoded JSON object from server-side app.js file and onto the machines harddrive.
+##### Angular.js app with a working csv download example.
+When the download button is clicked, the browser downloads a hardcoded JSON object from server-side app.js file and onto the machines hard drive.

 <img src="./public/assets/images/screenshots/screenshot.png" width="50%">